 - Contributing to case study work and class discussions

-When choosing elective modules students may wish to browse the following useful file on Elective Pathways.
-This is designed to help inform their choices further by considering some elective pathways available to them.
-Electives can often provide a good way of showing particular interest in a subject area(s) when building a selection of modules that compliment each other and the overall degree programme.
+Electives can often provide a good way of showing particular interest in a subject area(s) when building a selection of modules that complement each other and the overall degree programme.

 Elective Module Portfolio